 Program Assessment Report Guide

-At Convocation and early in fall term, program assessment coordinators should:
+At Convocation and early in the fall term, department chairs should:

 - Program Assessment:

-- ESLO Assessment: Work with program faculty to identify course(s) to be used for ESLO assessment
+- ISLO Assessment: Work with program faculty to identify course(s) to be used for ISLO assessment

 - Student Exit Survey: Work with program faculty to review and, if necessary, update your program's questions in the student exit survey.

-- ESLO Assessment: Which course(s) from your program will be used for ESLO assessment (see ESLO assessment, below).
+- ISLO Assessment: Which course(s) from your program will be used for ISLO assessment (see ISLO assessment, below).

-Collect: Ensure that program faculty score and analyze student work as assigned (preferably collaboratively), and that student work and scores are collected (in Portfolium or via other departmental methods).
+Collect: Ensure that program faculty score and analyze student work as assigned (preferably collaboratively), and that student work and scores are collected in the Course Learning Outcomes Worksheet.